tessercat/daoistic-book/daodejing/15/english.md

 ultimately inscrutable,
 so loud sing their praise.

-As cautious as winter travellers, as anxious as worried neighbours, as polite as guests.
+Cautious, like they were crossing a river in winter.

+Scared, like they were surrounded by hostile neighbours.

+As brave as apostles,
-As chill as ice,
+as chill as ice,
 as true as timber,
 as messy as mud.

-Who can clean up by settling down, and who can be stable by changing?
+Who can clean up by calming down, and who can hold steady by changing?

-Those of us who practice this method don't try to perfect it.
+Those who took this path
+didn't ask for perfection.

-Above all, we don't perfect it so we can neglect it and not start from scratch.
+Above all, accepting imperfection meant they could make mistakes and not start from scratch.